 Air Assault School

 Air Assault School is conducted at various posts across the country.
 Instruction is centered around the combat assault from helicopters.
-The school is broken into three phases: The first covers conducting air assault operations; the second covers sling loading equipment to helicopters; and the third instructs the student on all aspects of rappelling.
+The school is broken into three phases: The first covers conducting air assault operations; the second covers sling loading equipment to helicopters; and the third instructs the student on all aspects of rappelling from helicopters.
 Air Assault students are required to conduct two road marches within specified time blocks.
 Successful completion of this eleven day school qualifies the cadet to wear the Air Assault Badge.

 Mountain Warfare School